Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And we are privileged.

-We are incredibly privileged to be able-bodied, employed, and economically secure, to be White and not the target of racial aggression, to have done lots of personal growth work prior to becoming parents, and to have had reproductive rights and freedom to delay having a child until our mid-thirties.
+We are incredibly privileged to be able-bodied, employed, and economically secure.
+To be White and not the target of racial aggression.
+To have done lots of personal growth work prior to becoming parents.
+And to have had reproductive rights and freedom to delay having a child until our mid-thirties.

 And that’s with all of our privileges.